ooples/pine_script_docs/source/concepts/Chart_information.rst

   It is the ticker's prefix for structured tickers like those of futures.
 It is "ES" for "ES1!", "ZW" for "ZW1!".
 - `syminfo.session <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}session>`__:
   It reflects the session setting on the chart for that symbol.
-If the "Chart settings/Symbol/Session" field is set to "Extended", `syminfo.session <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}session>`__ will only return "extended" if the symbol and the user's feed allow for extended sessions.
+If the "Chart settings/Symbol/Session" field is set to "Extended", it will only return "extended" if the symbol and the user's feed allow for extended sessions.
 - `syminfo.ticker <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}ticker>`__:
   It is the symbol's name, without the exchange part (`syminfo.prefix <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}prefix>`__): "BTCUSD", "AAPL", "ES1!", "USDCAD".